FLASHDEEP™

 Shifting the paradigm of radiotherapy

-This development shows significant potential in the advancement of the effectiveness of radiotherapy, offering hope for improved patient outcomes in the future.
-Preliminary findings have shown that by reducing irradiation to a few milliseconds, FLASH radiotherapy could reduce side effects while maintaining the same level of tumor targeting as conventional radiotherapy treatments.1;2;3
+This technology represents a significant step forward in radiotherapy, with the potential to improve patient outcomes in the years to come.
+Preliminary findings have shown that by increasing dose rates and reducing irradiation to much just a few milliseconds, FLASH radiotherapy can reduce side effects while maintaining the same level of tumor control as conventional radiotherapy1;2;3.

-By integrating the innovative compact linear accelerator technology developed by CERN, FLASHDEEP should use Very High-Energy Electron beams (VHEE) of 100 to 200 MeV, 10 to 20 times more powerful than those of FLASHKNiFE.
-This increased power enables treatment approaches targeting deeper tissues, potentially addressing a wider range of cancer types up to a depth of around 20 cm4;5;6.
+FLASHDEEP is built around a compact linear accelerator delivering Very High Energy Electron (VHEE) beams of 100 to 200 MeV, 10 to 20 times more powerful than those of FLASHKNiFE (research device only).
+This increased energy enables treatment approaches targeting deeper tissues, potentially addressing a wider range of indications up to a depth of around 20 cm4;5;6.

 Expected Performances